S3-working-group/s3-practical-guide/src/defining-agreements/describing-deliverables.md

 **In the context of an agreement, clearly describing deliverables supports shared understanding**

-* include reasonable amount of detail
+* include the necessary amount of detail
 * reference other documents when helpful or necessary

 ---